bmeddeb/gitbench/docs/examples/pydantic-repo-manager.md

 from pprint import pprint
 from datetime import datetime

-# Add the parent directory to the Python path so we can import GitFleet modules directly
+# Add the parent directory to the Python path so we can import gitbench modules directly
 sys.path.insert(0, os.path.abspath(os.path.join(os.path.dirname(__file__), '..')))

 # Import the Pydantic-enabled models
-from GitFleet.models.repo import (
+from gitbench.models.repo import (
     RepoManager, CloneStatus, CloneTask, CloneStatusType,
     clone_status_to_pydantic, clone_task_to_pydantic
 )